MagicSwordLand/PlayerDataSync/README.md

 # PlayerDataSync

-This plugin helps handle player data that needs to be stored in the database<br>
-To use this plugin to develope ,you have to depend PlayerDataSync.<br>
-Then you register the table name and playerdata class onEnable.
+Saving and syncing PlayerData between server replicas has never been so easy.

-The plugin uses gson to serialize objects.
-Be sure to understand how it works.<br>
+This plugin automatically handles data races and uses gson to serialize player data.
-There's a interface PostProccessable , it might be useful.

-For example you have an status data class<br>
+## QuickStart
+So as example, you have a StatusData class which each player has one.

 ```java
 public class StatusData extends PlayerData{